- What Documents Do I Need To Collect For Filing My Tax Return?

 A reverse mortgage is an often overlooked financial strategy, but maybe it’s the right one for you.
 After all, reverse mortgages have come a long way in recent years, and their potential benefits are becoming harder to ignore.

 Still, there are pros and cons to weigh when deciding if this is the right move for you.
-That’s why I’ve put together this checklist [link to checklist here] to help navigate any issues we should consider.
+That’s why I’ve put together this checklist [link the File URL of your white-labeled version] to help navigate any issues we should consider.

 It covers topics such as:

 After reviewing the checklist, let’s book a call or meeting to work through any questions you may have.
-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,